Ask Me Anything—a better alternative to guest lectures

 Today, everyone has expertise and experience to share

-Everyone who has worked in a profession for a while is a expert resource for some of her or his peers.
+Everyone who has worked in a profession for a while is an expert resource for some of her or his peers.
 Instead of limiting content to broadcast by a few “experts”, peer conferences provide process and support to uncover and tap the thousands of years of expertise and experience in the room.
-Remember how David Weinberger puts it: “the smartest person in the room is the room.”
+Remember how David Weinberger puts it: “The smartest person in the room is the room.”
 We need conference process that uncovers and taps everyone’s experience and expertise while people are together at the conference!

 Most pre-scheduled sessions don’t address actual attendee wants and needs